mrkaspr/coby/README.md

 ## Lessons Learned
 * Communication is key
 * Don't wait around till components are built by other team mates
+* Plan your project carefully at the start.
+* Stay within an achieveable scope!

 ## WIP
 * Messaging App